-ECHA notes that you predict (or propose to predict) the toxicological properties of the cumene- and toluene- sulphonates from the available data (or data to be generated on) (xylenes and 4-ethylbenzene) sulphonates thus the information available does not cover the range of structural variations.
+ECHA notes that you predict (or propose to predict) the toxicological properties of the cumene- and toluene- sulphonates from the available data (or data to be generated on) (xylenes and 4-ethylbenzene) sulphonates.
 However, there is very little data available on the target substances to support such a prediction for the human health endpoints of mutagenicity, developmental toxicity and toxicity to reproduction.